Licensed Yacht BrokersYachts for SaleASTERIA - ANASTASSIADES & TSORTANIDES FOR SALE

 Owner stateroom

-Positioned forward on the third deck, the owner’s suite is bright and airy, with a private exterior entrance and interior access that delivers you swiftly up to the pilothouse or down to the main deck via the central stairs.
-Broad windows to port and starboard frame icebergs, volcanoes, or playful dolphins as the world slides by.
-His‑and‑hers closets line the inboard side of a windowed passage leading to a large, marble‑adorned bath with shower, tub, and double vanity.
-A king bed anchors the room; a discreetly concealed 46‑inch Samsung television pairs with a Marantz receiver to power a Crestron surround‑sound system; and, of course, the suite includes a private en‑suite head.
+Positioned forward on the third deck, ASTERIA’s owner suite is bright and sunny, with a private exterior entrance and interior access that places you just a quick flight from the pilothouse above or the main deck below via the central stairs.
+Panoramic windows to both port and starboard frame ever-changing vistas, whether icebergs, a distant volcano, or dolphins at play.
+Centered by a king bed, the suite flows along a windowed passage where his-and-hers closets line the inboard side, leading to an en-suite head—a large, marble-adorned master bath with shower, tub, and double vanity.
+For entertainment, a hidden 46-inch Samsung television pairs with a Marantz receiver to drive a Crestron surround sound system.

-Just aft of the owner’s suite lies the “little owners’” cabin, with two bunks and ample storage—a delightful retreat for young children that can readily convert into a gym, office, or wellness space as needs evolve.
+Just aft of the owner’s stateroom lies the “little owners” cabin, where two bunks and ample storage create an inviting retreat perfectly suited for young children.
+Thoughtfully conceived for versatility, this space can be seamlessly converted into a gym, an office, or a wellness center to match evolving needs.

 Forward VIP stateroom (port)